Dealership blog

 Hearing an odd sound under the hood?
 It might be time to pay attention.
 If you’ve ever asked yourself, “Why does my Toyota engine make noise?”—you aren’t alone.

-Some engine noises are harmless, but others can signal bigger problems.
+Some noises are harmless, others point to issues that can grow expensive if left alone.
 Knowing the difference can save you a whole lot of time, money, and headaches.

 Here, we’ll break down the most common Toyota engine noises, what they usually mean, and when to bring your vehicle into the SpringHill Toyota service center to let us have a closer look.